harapeko/documentation/content/en/developers/dogstatsd/_index.md

 {{< /programming-lang >}}
 {{< programming-lang lang="go" >}}

-The Go client as multiple option allowing you to configure the behavior of your client.
+The Go client has multiple options for configuring the behavior of your client.

 | Parameter                     | Type            | Description                                                                  |
 | ----------------------------- | --------------- | ---------------------------------------------------------------------------- |